Beyond Collision Cones: Dynamic Obstacle Avoidance for Nonholonomic Robots via Dynamic Parabolic Control Barrier Functions: DYNAMIC PARABOLIC CBF

 \section{DYNAMIC PARABOLIC CBF}

-In this paper, we present a novel CBF formulation for dynamic obstacle collision avoidance tasks.
-The existing methods are either not safe with non-static obstacles, or overly prone to be infeasible when multiple obstacles are nearby.
-Therefore, we focus on improving the key criteria: (i) guarantee safety for dynamic obstacles under input constraints, and (ii) improve feasibility of the resulting CBF-based controller.
+In this paper, we present a novel CBF formulation for dynamic-obstacle collision avoidance tasks.
+Existing methods either do not provide safety guarantees for moving obstacles or are prone to infeasibility when multiple obstacles are nearby.
+Accordingly, we focus on improving the key criteria: (i) guaranteeing safety for dynamic obstacles under input constraints, and (ii) improving the feasibility of the resulting CBF-based controller.

 At a high level, we construct a safety constraint that explicitly accounts for the \textbf{\emph{magnitude of the relative velocity}}.
 Unlike C3BF, which relies on a fixed cone and only evaluates the heading of the relative velocity, our approach allows for a less restrictive safety condition.
 This distinction is crucial, as it permits the robot to safely move toward an obstacle when the relative velocity is low and clearance is large.
 We introduce a geometric strategy inspired by finite-time velocity obstacle formulations~\cite{guy_clearpath_2009}, in particular the truncated cone construction and parabolic approximation of the safe set boundary~\cite{kim_study_2016, samavati_optimal_2017}.